argoproj/argo-cd/docs/proposals/rebalancing-clusters-across-shards-dynamically.md

 2) In scenarios when one of the application controllers is identified to be unhealthy, the rest of the application controllers will re-distribute the load(clusters) managed by the application controller and start managing the orphaned applications.

 How will this work?
-* The application controller will query Redis for the status of all the application controllers and last updated heartbeat timestamp.
+* The application controller will query the ConfigMap for the status of all the application controllers and last updated heartbeat timestamps.
-* It will check if any application controller is flagged as Unhealthy or has not updated its status in Redis during the heartbeat process for a certain period of time.
+* It will check if any application controller is flagged as Unhealthy or has not updated its status in ConfigMap during the heartbeat process for a certain period of time.
 * If the status for an application controller was already flagged as Unhealthy, it will pick one of the clusters from its list and assign the cluster to itself.
 * If the status is not flagged and an application controller has not updated the last active timestamp in a long time, then we mark the Application Controller as Unhealthy.

 This will continue to happen till the time the list of clusters is marked as empty.
-As soon as the list is marked as empty, the entry of the shard/application-controller is removed from Redis.
+As soon as the list is marked as empty, the entry of the shard/application-controller is removed from ConfigMap.

 *Note:* We will continue to use the cluster to shard assignment approach being used today.